 Sometimes we think we have missed focus when actually the image is ever so slightly soft due to too slow a shutter speed.
 Make sure your shutter speed is high enough for the movement of the person – with children it’s better to keep it higher than the minimum recommended speeds.
 With adults who are happy to sit for you and not squirm and try to escape, you can go a bit lower, but not under 1/125 if you can.

-4) Get light on the eyes.
+4) Get light on the eyes for sharp eyes in portraits.

 You also want to position your subject so that they have light shining into their eyes so you get good “catchlights”.
 Light makes eyes look alive, and this combined with correct focusing will make them appear beautifully sharp.
 Turn your subject in a circle until you can see the light hitting their eyes – you’ll see the reflection of the light source in them when it is just right!